binsync/binsync.net/_docs/use_guide/fundamentals.md

 ## Known Issues
 ### My BinSync is not auto-pushing things, wtf?
-This happens when you don't have an ssh key associated with the repo you are trying to edit, or that key is not password unlocked.
+This usually happens when you don't have an ssh key associated with the repo you are trying to edit, or that key is not password unlocked.
 Make sure the key you are using is not locked or BinSync wont be able to use it.

-If you don't

 ### Git Error
 If you ever get a Git Error, you may get a stack trace ending in: